Trouble Is Brewing: The Steep Price of Spilling Client Tea

 Presented by: Legal Humorist Sean Carter

 Lawyers on our favorite TV legal dramas often act in ways that would cause significant trouble for actual lawyers.
-In this three-part multimedia webinar series, legal humorist Sean Carter will use short video clips from LA Law, The Practice, and Suits to demonstrate some of the legal ethics violations that played out on the show.
+In this three-part multimedia webinar series, legal humorist Sean Carter will use short video clips from Ally McBeal, The Practice, and Boston Legal to demonstrate some of the legal ethics violations that played out on the show.
 In doing so, Carter hopes to show you how to keep your professional life from imitating art.

 Part 2 - The Mal(Practice)